Boeing CEO to face tough questions from U.S. lawmakers

-WASHINGTON (Reuters) - Boeing Co (BA.N) Chief Executive Dennis Muilenburg will begin the first of two days of testimony Tuesday before U.S. lawmakers and will face tough questions on the crashes of two 737 MAX planes, which killed 346 people and sparked calls for reforms.
+WASHINGTON, Oct 29 (Reuters) - Boeing Co Chief Executive Dennis Muilenburg will begin the first of two days of testimony Tuesday before U.S. lawmakers and will face tough questions on the crashes of two 737 MAX planes, which killed 346 people and sparked calls for reforms.

 In an appearance set to begin at 10 a.m.
 (EDT) before the Senate Commerce Committee, Muilenburg will acknowledge mistakes, according to written testimony released Monday.